Zelenskyy reveals likely cause of grid breakdown, reports no evidence of outside meddling

 Source: Zelenskyy in his evening address

 The causes are under detailed investigation.
 So far, there is no evidence of external interference or a cyberattack.
-It appears more likely that poor weather caused icing on the lines, triggering automatic shutdowns."
+It appears more likely that the lines froze due to bad weather, triggering automatic shutdowns."

 Details: Zelenskyy said the breakdown had its strongest impact on Kyiv, the centre of Ukraine and Vinnytsia, Chernihiv, Kharkiv and Sumy oblasts.

-"Over the course of the day, we largely restored conditions to those that existed before the breakdown.
-Stabilisation and the resumption of supply for the population are now underway," he said.
+"Over the course of the day, we largely restored conditions to those that existed before the failure.
+We are now working to stabilise and restore services to the people," he said.

 Background: